makrai/notes/butt06-case.md

 6.2.1 Torres Straits and the Agentive Nominative
 6.2.2 A Misunderstanding with Georgian 156
 ## 6.3 Case Systems 158
-## 6.4 Syntactic vs. Morphological Ergativity 161
+## 6.4 Syntactic vs Morphological Ergativity 161
 ## 6.5 Approaches to Morphological Ergativity
 6.5.1 The Ergative as an Inherent Case 165
 6.5.2 The Ergative as a Structural Case 169